 - Payments required for the provisions of employee benefits consisting of group health care or group life, disability, vision, or dental insurance including insurance premiums

 - Payment of state and local taxes assessed on compensation

-Remember that there is a $10 million cap on all PPP loans, even if the above calculations result in a number greater than $10 million.
+Remember that there is a $10 million cap on first PPP loans and a $2 million cap on second PPP loans (together with affiliates), even if the above calculations result in a number greater than $10 million.

 If you’re having trouble calculating your qualified payroll expenses or maximum loan amount, it’s always a good idea to speak with a financial adviser or accountant.
 Now is a good time to organize your payroll information to be ready to apply for PPP loan forgiveness in the future.

 Regulations and guidance from the SBA and the U.S. Department of Treasury on the PPP are evolving rapidly.
 Please refer to the latest guidance from SBA and Treasury to confirm current program rules and how they apply to your particular situation.
 The resources described above are made available to businesses within the United States of America.

 This content is for information purposes only and should not be considered legal, accounting or tax advice, or a substitute for obtaining such advice specific to your business.
 Additional information and exceptions may apply.
 Applicable laws may vary by state or locality.
 No assurance is given that the information is comprehensive in its coverage or that it is suitable in dealing with a customer’s particular situation.
 Intuit Inc. does not have any responsibility for updating or revising any information presented herein.
 Accordingly, the information provided should not be relied upon as a substitute for independent research.
 Intuit Inc. does not warrant that the material contained herein will continue to be accurate, nor that it is completely free of errors when published.
 Readers should verify statements before relying on them.